London (North & East)

 THE EAST END

-In the nineteenth century, East London was the home of the poor, living in overcrowded narrow alleys and eking out a precarious living by menial labour.
+In the nineteenth century, East London was the home of the poor, living in overcrowded narrow alleys and eking out a precarious living by menial labour in the docks and factories.
 Today, the efforts of the Luftwaffe and post-war slum clearance have transformed the landscape, so that whole street plans have disappeared under new housing blocks, although elegant Georgian terraces survive in some places.
 The area is now multiracial and multicultural and while the stark poverty of the past has gone, it still struggles to rid itself of the label of "inner-city deprivation".

 Because of its traditional image, the East End has often attracted the efforts of zealous and energetic Christians to heed the prophet's call to preach the good news to the poor.
 Two men from the Victorian period stand out - William Booth, founder of the Salvation Army, and Thomas Barnado, whose work with destitute children grew into Dr Barnado's Homes.

 Few men in any sphere could match the extraordinary vision and energy of William Booth (1829-1912).
 Born in Nottingham to a family that had fallen on hard times, he was already flirting with Chartism when he was converted at the age of fifteen.
 His first employment, in a pawnbroker's shop, brought him face-to-face with the harsh realities of poverty.
 Booth trained as a Methodist preacher, but eventually his zeal and powerful oratory demanded a wider sphere of opportunity.